conradhalling/jekyll-theme-chirpy/_posts/2023-09-25-cape-cod-2023-day-two.md

 [Cape Cod 2023, Day One]( {% link _posts/2023-09-24-cape-cod-2023-day-one.md %} )).

 From 8:15 a.m. to 10:45 a.m., I walked campground loops and bicycle trails in the park for 6.39 miles.
-Nickerson State Park is enormous with hundreds of campsites in seven different areas.
+Nickerson State Park is an enormous campground with hundreds of campsites in seven different areas.
 I found a plaque commemorating [John Kelley](https://en.wikipedia.org/wiki/Johnny_Kelley)'s fiftieth Boston Marathon.